Simula-COMPLEX/dtconnection/README.md

 ### Dependencies

+Carla 0.9.8

+OpenModelica 1.16.1

-Carla 0.9.8 - Should not be a problem to use later releases OpenModelica 1.16.1 - Should not be a problem to use later releases
+Should not be a problem to use later releases

 If you are going to use Python as the brigde between the tools, you should check out these two links:
 OM Python API: https://openmodelica.org/doc/OpenModelicaUsersGuide/latest/ompython.html